trofi/trofi.github.io.gen/posts/310-a-libpam-bug.md

 ## debugging tips

 `unix_chkpwd` is a `SUID` `root` binary.
-Moreover it changes it's behaviour based on actual user calling it.
+Moreover, it changes it's behavior based on actual user calling it.
 I wanted to find a way to probe directly it's ability to validate `/etc/shadow` contents without involving external `login` binary.
 On a system with `libpam` installed password checking session for an arbitrary user could be done this way: